close

 The Outrigger Resort was known for having one of the most expansive beaches and views on Fort Myers Beach.
 Photo credit: David Cordea

-Following a hearing in front of the Fort Myers Beach Local Planning Agency (LPA) that ran about six hours long for the Outrigger Resort project that brought out a sharply divided public and divided LPA members, London Bay President and CEO Mark Wilson requested a continuance of the hearing.
+During a hearing in front of the Fort Myers Beach Local Planning Agency (LPA) for the Outrigger Resort project that brought out a sharply divided public and divided LPA members, London Bay President and CEO Mark Wilson requested a continuance of the hearing after about six hours of back and forth between the developers, the public and the LPA.

-The project faced skepticism from at least three members, though it also saw broad support from at least three board members.
+The LPA granted the continuance during a hearing in which the project faced skepticism from at least three members, though it also saw broad support from at least three board members.
 Several board members, including Chair Anita Cereceda expressed concern for the height of the hotel and condo tower project.
-The tallest tower would reach 15 stories high, with another tower reaching 12 stories high.
+The tallest tower would reach 195 feet high with 15 stories, with another tower reaching 12 stories high.
 Town code limits height for buildings to three stories.
+There would be 150 condo and hotel units, and 46 multi-family units, along with a 200-seat restaurant, tiki hut bar and a rooftop bar.

 “I am overwhelmed by the magnitude of it,” Cereceda said.

 The project also requires a deviation from the town’s floor area ratio requirements.
 While Cereceda and LPA members James Boan and Jane Plummer expressed concerns for the height and the intensity of the project, other board members said they were not concerned.
-Board members James Dunlap, Doug Eckmann, Don Sudduth, and newly appointed member Edward Schoonover expressed broad support for the project.
+Board members James Dunlap, Doug Eckmann, Don Sudduth, and newly appointed member Edward Schoonover did not express the same concerns and expressed broad, general support for the project.

 A vote was not taken on the plans, following Wilson’s request for a continuance.